Guiding our communities from oil dependency to local resilience

 TRANSITION LOS ANGELES CITY HUB

 People in grassroots groups around the world are actively working to envision and create these positive changes.
-Transition groups are springing up hundreds of communities in the UK, Australia, Japan, across Europe and across the US.
+Transition groups are springing up hundreds of communities around the world and across the US.

-Here in Southern California, the Transition Los Angeles City Hub faciliates communication between the many local pods in the greater Los Angeles basin.
-Local Transition Initiatives include Transition Culver City, Transition Mar Vista, Transition South Bay LA, and the Westchester area.
-Transition groups are getting underway in Santa Monica/Westside, Pasadena, and in the San Fernando Valley.
+Here in Southern California, the Transition Los Angeles city hub faciliates communication between the many local pods in the greater Los Angeles basin.
+(Find a local group)

 Transition action north of Los Angeles is concentrated around Santa Barbara and the Tri-Counties area.
 To the south, check Transition Laguna Beach.